-Next Generation Technologies Fund - Human Performance Research Network (HPRnet) 2019 call for study proposals (expired)
+Next Generation Technologies Fund - Human Performance Research Network (HPRnet) 2019 call for study proposals (closed)

 The performance of its people and their ability to adapt and prevail in future operational scenarios is a critical factor in building and sustaining the ADF’s capability edge.
 The associated priorities for research and development (R&D) are set out in the research questions set out in Annex A. HPRnet was established in 2016 through Army funding to help to address its top Human Performance research requirements and is currently supporting four year studies being conducted by seven universities from across Australia.
 With the funding for these studies concluding in 2020, this next round funding will support further enhancements to ADF capability and ensure the continuity of HPRnet as a community of researchers focused on delivering Human Performance outcomes for the ADF.